-Surgeon or oncologist orders additional biopsies, X-rays, CT scans, MRIs, PET scans, stress tests and other tests to determine stage and surgery eligibility.
+Surgeon or oncologist orders additional biopsies, X-rays, CT scans, MRIs, PET scans, stress tests and other examinations to determine stage and surgery eligibility.

-If person is eligible for surgery, the surgeon will schedule the procedure, depending on their availability.
+If the patient is eligible for surgery, the surgeon will schedule the procedure, depending on their availability.

-If person is not eligible for surgery, they will schedule an appointment with an oncologist for other treatment options, including chemotherapy and radiation.
+If patient is not eligible for surgery, they will schedule an appointment with an oncologist for other treatment options, including chemotherapy and radiation.